Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Trajectory Prediction and Evaluation

 \subsection{Prediction strategies}

-We have identified four non-exclusive paradigms used to generate the final future trajectories of the pedestrians of interest as illustrated in Figure~\ref{fig:pred} and detailed below.
+We have identified four non-exclusive paradigms used to generate the future pedestrian trajectories, as illustrated in Figure~\ref{fig:pred}.

-\textit{Direct prediction} is efficient and straightforward, often relying on sequence-to-sequence networks or fully connected layers to output all future positions \emph{simultaneously}.
-For example, PTP-STGCN~\citep{PTP-STGCN} relies on two-dimensional convolutional layers for producing bivariate Gaussian distributions from which the predicted trajectories are deduced.
+\textit{Direct prediction} methods predict all future positions in a single forward pass, without any recurrence: given observed states $\mathbf{S}_{1:T_{obs}}$, outputs the full future trajectory $\hat{\mathbf{Y}}_{T_{obs + 1}:T_{pred}} = f(\mathbf{S}_{1:T_{obs}})$ at once.
+For example, PTP-STGCN~\citep{PTP-STGCN} relies on 2D convolutional layers for producing bivariate Gaussian distributions from which the predicted trajectories are deduced.
 Similarly, IMP~\citep{IMP} uses a MLP to decode features into future trajectories.

-\textit{Auto-regressive prediction} can adapt dynamically to changing contexts and uncertainties, but it is susceptible to error accumulation over longer prediction horizons.
+\textit{Auto-regressive prediction}, in contrast, generates future positions sequentially, conditioning each predicted step on past observations and previously predicted positions.
+It can be expressed as $\hat{\mathbf{y}}_t = f(\mathbf{S}_{1:T_{obs}}, \hat{\mathbf{Y}}_{T_{obs + 1}:t-1})$, i.e. the prediction at time $t$ depends on prior outputs.
 This paradigm is primarily followed by models that incorporate RNNs, as well as some diffusion models.
 For example, SBD~\citep{SBD} employs a GRU followed by an MLP to forecast each timestep of the predicted trajectory.

-\textit{Goal-conditioned prediction} is effective when goal information, such as the location of doorways or landmarks, is available or can be estimated.
-For example, \mbox{TrajPRed~\citep{TrajPRedZhou_2024}} employs a multi-goal estimation module to determine the trajectory goal using a CVAE before generating the trajectory itself, \emph{conditioned} on the predicted goal.
+\textit{Goal-conditioned prediction} extends the prediction process by incorporating explicit or estimated goal information, such as destination points.
+The predictive model thus becomes conditioned on a latent or observed goal variable $\mathbf{g}$: $\hat{\mathbf{Y}}_{T_{obs + 1}:T_{pred}} = f(\mathbf{S}_{1:T_{obs}}, \mathbf{g})$.
+For example, \mbox{TrajPRed~\citep{TrajPRedZhou_2024}} employs a multi-goal estimation module to determine the goal using a CVAE before generating the trajectory itself, \emph{conditioned} on the predicted goal.